MrIllas/Lightsteam-Engine/README.md

 ### Scene

- - Click fbx with the mouse on the scene viewport.
+ - Click FBX with the mouse on the scene viewport.

 ### Scene Camera Controls